playpayplug-max/-ADR-Case-Analyzer-by-r-/README.md

-# ADR Case Analyzer - by Àrî
+# ADR Case Analyzer -

 ### A professional, offline-first tool for analyzing pharmacovigilance case narratives, complete with a modern marketing website.